VoliJS/NestedLink/valuelink/README.md

 Evaluate given condition for the current link value, and assign given error object to the `link.error` when it fails.
 There are no restriction on the error object shape and type.

-It's possible to assign default error message to the validator function. `tags.jsx` provides `isRequired` and `isEmail` generic validator functions as an examples.
-Excerpt from `tags.jsx`:
+It's possible to assign default error message to the validator function. `linked-controls` package provides `isRequired` and `isEmail` generic validator functions as an examples:

 ```jsx
 export const isRequired = x => x != null && x !== '';